We’re sending cash to low-income families across rural America

 Now, we want to bring the same financial relief and opportunities to families across rural America.

-We’ll reach low-income families across rural North Carolina and West Virginia
+We’ll reach low-income families across rural North Carolina, West Virginia, and Mississippi

 Concentrating cash in a particular place can stimulate the local economy and spark broad-based economic development.

-With support from a generous grant from the Atwoods, we’re aiming to send cash to ~1,800 people across Mercer County, WV, Beaufort County, NC, and one other yet-to-be-determined region.
+With support from a generous grant from the Atwoods, we’re aiming to send cash to ~1,600 people across Mercer County, WV, Beaufort County, NC, and Warren County, MS through the Rural Income for Self Empowerment (RISE) program.

 We are delivering up to $24,000 over the course of 16 months to families living in poverty.
 This means that every family will receive $1,500 per month for 16 months to spend on food, business, rent, or whatever they need most.